AlexanderMilner/AlexanderMilner.github.io/_pages/about.md

 My current research is focussing on computational and applied algebraic geometry, in particular, toric geometry and matroidal structures.
 I am currently writing a [Macaulay2](https://macaulay2.com/) package with [Ollie Clarke](https://sites.google.com/view/oclarke-homepage/) to compute every minimal Markov basis associated with a given configuration matrix.

 I spend most of my spare time either playing in orchestras or conducting them and I currently hold the position of conductor of the Edinburgh University Sinfonia.
+Whilst at Durham, I conducted the Durham University Symphony Orchestra from September 2021 until June 2024 as well the Durham Choral Society, the Durham Opera Ensemble and the Durham Light Opera Group.

+My government name is Alex(ander) but my nickname is Monty and I am to be called either!